 Industrial and Oyl Handles

 Looking for something unique?
 The industrial look has been trending in recent years.
-These handles are much like knob handles in function.
-The faceplate has an industrial-looking knob shaped like a steering wheel.
+The faceplate has an industrial-looking knob shaped like a wheel that functions like a knob handle.

-Oyl handles are knob-style handles inspired by the gauges of industrial design.
-They have a circular base with a cylindrical piece for grasping.
-Industrial handles are mostly made of metal and have oxidized matte finishes.
+Oyl handles are knob-style handles that are inspired by gauges.
+They're usually made of metal and have oxidized matte finishes.

 Push Buttons

-Push-button faucets offer a convenient alternative to traditional handle or knob mechanisms.
+Push-button faucets offer a convenient alternative to traditional handles or knobs.
 A simple press initiates water flow, while another press ensures a smooth shut-off.
-They are best suited for the shower/ bathtub area where you need multifunctionality.
-There are some smart designs that even allow you to control water pressure, temperature and mode.
+They work best in the shower, with smart designs that can control the water pressure and temperature.

 Motion-Activated Faucets

 Automatic faucets, also known as motion-activated faucets, offer a hands-free way to control water flow.
-Unlike traditional faucets with handles, these devices don't require any contact to turn on.
+Unlike traditional faucets, these devices don't require any contact to turn on.
 Simply place your hands beneath the spout to activate the sensor, starting the water flow.
-A mixing valve, similar to traditional faucets, allows temperature adjustment by blending hot and cold water.
-Some automatic faucets even include a manual lever for backup control.
-This touchless operation makes them a safe choice for households with children, eliminating the risk of accidental scalding from uncontrolled hot water.

 Touch-Activated